dr-m/wg21/trans_mutex.md

 trying to acquire.
 We propose member functions like `spin_lock()` that are like `lock()`, but may include a spin-loop before entering a wait.

+There may exist implementation-defined attributes for enabling spin-loops, but there does not appear to be a way to specify such attributes when constructing a `std::mutex` or `std::shared_mutex`.
+Moreover, a spin-loop like [@glibc.spin] would affect all `lock()` or `shared_lock()` operations on a particular lock, or all locks in the program, which is not practical.

 There does not appear to be a way to flexibly use lock elision with `mutex` or `shared_mutex`.
 There is a global parameter [@glibc.elision] that could apply to every `std::mutex::lock()` call.